rinatch/Aquarium-Controllers-Monitoring-System/README.md

   Water pump.

  3D printing:
+ By 3D printing We've made a product that has in it all the sensors that is written above.

+ How to use it?
- By 3D printing We've made a product that has in it all the sensors above.
-You can put it on your fish aquariuim and it will feed your fishes every X hours (you decide) + you'll get a notification if the temperature is high/ low or if the color of the water is green (dirty).
+ You can put our product on your fish aquariuim and it will feed your fishes every X hours (you decide) + you'll get a notification if the temperature is high/ low or if the color of the water is green (dirty).
 Plus, it will pump water when needed.